 If you intend to make a traffic app, you probably were thinking about the monetization model of such kind of business.
 Regarding Waze, the largest amount of revenue they get from location-based advertising.
 This service was launched in October 2012 and earned a bit less than $1 million till the end of the year.

 The advertiser is usually a small business that puts a business on the Waze map and decides how much to spend monthly.
 When the drivers are approaching the location or searching nearby, they can see an ad.

 The main feature of Waze's ad is that the program knows not only location but also a destination of the user.
 Such an approach allows showing relevant ads along the roads towards a destination.

 So, if you have decided to work on a Waze app clone, it is crucial to estimate basic expenses and set up the workflow.
-We usually recommend choosing native app development, which means the separate application for every operating system.
+We usually recommend choosing native app development, which means a separate application for every operating system.
 This allows to achieve better app performance, provide user's data security and have better access to inbuilt smartphone options such as accelerometer and GPS-tracker.

 The other choice that can help you to master wisely your navigation app development cost is building MVP or Minimum Viable Product.
-Start creating your app only with essential functionality, don`t try to implement your idea and all killer features before the first release.
+Start creating your app only with essential functionality, don't try to implement your idea and all killer features before the first release.
 The more important right now is to deliver the product before competitors, test your idea and start to conquer the audience.

 Login and profiles